-[.2] Social block
+[5.2] Social Block

 While households are treated as an aggregated sector, the model enables the tracking of income and wealth distribution dynamics, both pre- and post-tax.
-This distinction allows for the differentiation of policies and shock effects on income flows for wage-earners and rentiers.
+This distinction allows for the differentiation of policies and shock effects on income flows for wage-earners and rentiers (equations A.6 in the appendix, 45-52).

 In this preliminary version of the model, the unemployment rate is a linear function of labour demand by production firms in each industry and area.
 The population, and consequently the available labour force in each area, is determined by an autonomous growth rate and net immigration inflow.
 Cross-area immigration, in turn, is influenced by three factors: